Gauged Floer theory of toric moment fibers: Quasimap algebra for a Lagrangian

 which is congruent mod $2$ to $ (n-r)|y_0| + (1-r) - \sum_{j=1}^r |I_j| |y_j| .$ Combining with \eqref{clubs} and switching $T_{y_j}^+ \oplus TL$ with $MW_n$ we obtain

 which equals $ (1-r) + |y_0| + \sum_{j=1}^r |y_j| = (1-r) + (r- 1) = 0 $ as claimed. \end{proof}

-If the two perturbation systems are equal then we may take as perturbation system the one given by forgetting the quilting.
+If two perturbation systems are equal then we may take as perturbation system for quilted strips the one given by pullback under the map that forgets the quilting.
 In this case the only isolated holomorphic quilted treed disks are the constant ones, since then $\ol{MW}_{n,1}(L)$ is a $[0,1]$-fiber bundle over the subset of $\ol{MW}_n(L)$ consisting of non-constant holomorphic treed disks.
 The morphism $\phi$ is then the identity morphism.

 Returning to the general case, the morphism $\phi$ is a homotopy equivalence of \ainfty algebras, by an argument using {\em twice-quilted disks} similar to the argument for \ainfty bimodules given later in Section \ref{twice}.
 We show in Figure \ref{twicecol} the moduli space of twice-quilted stable disks $\ol{M}_{n,2}$, in the case $ n = 2$ which is a pentagon whose vertices correspond to the expressions